How To Write A Book Description That Sells

 Blurb from the book "The Body" with the book description elements broken out

-Some basic keyword research goes a long way toward informing the questions readers are asking.
-Your product titles and descriptions are important meta tags for search engines too.
+Some basic keyword research goes a long way toward creating a great book description.
+A well-written book description, particularly for your product page, will include relevant keywords that help your book appear in search results.
+Your product titles and descriptions are important meta tags for search engines, too.

-Don’t get overwhelmed or focus on writing for Google bots though.
+Don’t get overwhelmed or focus on writing for Google, though.
 Your book description needs to appeal to people first.
-But you should look for opportunities to work in long tail keywords (particularly important for nonfiction books).
+However, you should look for opportunities to use long-tail keywords (particularly important for nonfiction books).

 Don’t Neglect Your Book Description